Summit Credit Union

-Established in 1935, Summit Credit Union is a member-owned financial cooperative.
-Summit holds $7.9 billion in assets and has more than 273,360 members and 947 employees across 58 locations throughout Wisconsin.
+Summit Credit Union is a member-owned financial cooperative.
+Established in 1935, Summit holds $8.7 billion in assets and has more than 284,445 members and 975 employees across 58 locations throughout Wisconsin.
 Since 2002, Kim Sponem has been CEO & President of Summit Credit Union, formerly known as CUNA Credit Union/Great Wisconsin Credit Union.

 In 2025, Summit was recognized for continued excellence in employee engagement as a Top Workplace USA by USA Today for the fifth consecutive year and a Top Workplace in the Madison area by the Wisconsin State Journal six years in a row.
 This marks the third straight year The Milwaukee Journal Sentinel has named Summit a Top Workplace in Milwaukee.
 Summit was also named to Forbes list of America’s Best-In-State Credit Unions 2025, as well as one of America’s Best Credit Unions by Newsweek.
 Additionally, and representative of its focus on financial education, Summit received the Governor’s Financial Literacy Award in 2010, 2014 and 2016 and the Governor’s Financial Literacy Award – Legacy in 2019.